keras-team/governance/rfcs/20200827-keras-cv-scoping-design.md

 ## Boundaries between keras-cv and Tensorflow Addons

 - Highly experimental modeling, layers, losses, etc, live in addons.
-- Components from addons will graduate to Model Garden, given it incurs more usage, and it works in CPU/GPU/TPU.
+- Components from addons will graduate to keras-cv, given it incurs more usage, and it works in CPU/GPU/TPU.
 The API interface will remain experimental after graduation.

 ## Boundaries between keras-cv and Model Garden

 - End to end modeling workflow and model specific details live in Model Garden
-- Model garden will re-use most of the building blocks from keras-cv
+- Model garden will re-use most of the building blocks from keras-cv and Tensorflow Addons.
 - Components from Model Garden can graduate to keras-cv, given it is widely accepted, it works performant in CPU/GPU/TPU.
 The API interface should remain stable after graduation.